 Creating inspiration, part 7: Define the first steps

-The seventh building block that you can use to inspire yourself and other people to move forward in this time of change is to define the first steps that are needed and show that they are achievable.
+The seventh building block that you can use to inspire yourself and others to take action in this time of change involves defining the first steps that are needed and showing they are achievable

 This might sound straightforward but it can vary enormously, as two examples will show.

 The first example comes from President John F Kennedy when he announced his intention to put an astronaut on the Moon.
-To win support for his proposal, Kennedy didn’t lay out every single action that would be taken.
-Instead, he defined only the high-level resources that would be needed to take the first steps:
+To win support for his proposal, Kennedy didn’t lay out every detailed action that would be needed.
+Instead, he defined the high-level resources that would be assigned in order to take the first steps:

 “During the next five years the National Aeronautics and Space Administration expects to double the number of scientists and engineers in this area; to increase its outlays for salaries and expenses to $60 million a year; to invest some $200 million in plant and laboratory facilities; and to direct or contract for new space efforts over $1 billion from this Center in this City.”

 The second example comes from 1944.
-In May of that year the outcome of World War II depended on the ability of General George Patton to motivate the Third Army to follow up on the largest seaborne invasion of all time.
-To do this he needed to inspire large numbers of young and inexperienced people to do something highly dangerous and unpredictable that they had never done before.
-The way he did this is now taught as one of the greatest leadership speeches in history.
+In May of that year, the outcome of World War II depended on the ability of General George Patton to motivate the inexperienced Third Army to follow up on the largest seaborne invasion of all time.
+To do that, he needed to inspire large numbers of young people to do something that they had never done before and which was also dangerous and highly unpredictable.
+The way he did so is now taught as one of the greatest leadership speeches in history.

-Patton’s approach consisted almost entirely of defining the first steps and showing that they were possible.
-And he did this on three levels:
+As you can read here, Patton’s approach consisted almost entirely of defining the first steps and showing they were achievable.
+He did this on three levels:

 • First, he reminded his team of the general behaviours he expected, such as “constant alertness” and “instant obedience.”